 The school is fully compliant with the Equality Act and reasonable adjustments are made for all children with SEND where necessary.
-The building is wheelchair accessible and has disabled changing and toilet facilities in Woodrow House.
-Specialised equipment is provided where appropriate for children with SEND, needs and advice is sought from the appropriate medical/health professionals to ensure all children's health and physical needs are catered for within the school environment.
+The building is wheelchair accessible and has disabled changing and toilet facilities.
+Specialised equipment is provided where appropriate for children with SEND, needs and advice are sought from the appropriate medical/health professionals to ensure all children's health and physical needs are catered for within the school environment.